 The medical consultant will evaluate whether there’s any evidence in your medical record to indicate:

 If no violation is found, the case will be closed and maintained on file for one year.
-If a violation is found, but does not warrant action against the physician's license, the case is closed and maintained on file for 5 years, thereby assuring that if others complain about this physician, there will be evidence of your concerns for some period of time.
+If a violation is found, but does not warrant action against the doctor's license, the case is closed and maintained on file for 5 years.
+That means if others complain about this doctor, there will be evidence of your concerns for some period of time.
 You have the right to appeal the findings only if you have new information that was not previously submitted.

-If the medical consultant determines that there is enough evidence of a serious violation, the complaint will be forwarded to one of the Board's district offices for further investigation.
-Under the law, all of the Medical Board's investigative files are exempt from public disclosure, so you won't be able to receive a copy of the consultant's report.
+If the medical consultant determines that there is enough evidence of a serious violation to begin a full investigation, the complaint will be forwarded to one of the Board's district offices.
+It will be assigned to an investigator and prosecutor (a government lawyer) for further investigation.
+Under the law, all of the Medical Board's investigative files are exempt from public disclosure, so you won't be able to receive a copy of the medical consultant's report.

 How long does this process take?
 There are no specific timelines for how long the Medical Board complaint process takes.
-Normally, it can take 4-6 weeks to initially review the complaint.
+Normally, it takes 4-6 weeks to initially review the complaint.
 A complicated case that goes through the entire disciplinary process can take up to 3 years.

 Additional information about the Medical Board of California complaint process: Other information about filing a complaint with the Medical Board of California:

-In California, the agency overseeing quality of care for Medicare patients is called the Health Services Advisory Group (HSAG).
-HSAG only reviews quality of care complaints involving care written down in your medical record.
-After you file a complaint with HSAG and authorize release of your medical records, your records will be reviewed by an expert physician.
-After the review, you will get a letter indicating whether the standard of care was met in your case or not - that is, that the expected level and type of care was provided.
-Only if your physician allows it will you be provided additional details about the findings.
+After you file a complaint with Livanta and allow release of your medical records, a doctor will review your records.
+After the review, you will get a letter indicating whether the standard of care was met in your case or not—that is, whether the expected level and type of care was provided.

 http://www.dmhc.ca.gov/dmhc_consumer/pc/pc_contact.aspx